Keith-Web3/WhatsappMe/README.md

 5. Create an `allchats.txt` file using the provided `allchats.txt.example` file as a guide.

 6. Paste the exported chat data into the `allchats.txt` file.
-You can include data from multiple chats, but note that having more chat data will result in more OpenAI tokens being deducted per message.
+You can include data from multiple chats, but note that having more chat data will result in more OpenAI tokens being deducted during the embedding process.

 ### Running the Chatbot
 8. Store your embedded data in your pinecone index by running: